Park Hill Elementary FAQS

 ENRICHMENTS

 Additionally, Park Hill offers Enrichment programs to students after school.
-These programs run ~9-15 weeks and occur one night per week.
+These programs run ~8 weeks and occur one night per week.
 Families can signup for more than one Enrichment depending on availability.
 Past Enrichment programs have included Lego classes, chess courses, sporting camps, drama performances, and many other fun topics.
-We generally will inform parents of the upcoming available Enrichments shortly after the start of the Fall and Spring sessions.
+We generally will inform parents of the upcoming available Enrichments prior to the start of the school year.

 School lunch information